StesGithub/MusicVisuals/README.md

 # What I am most proud of in the assignment
 1. César - I'm particularly proud of the ellagance of the repeating image class.
 In very few lines of code, we achieve a scolling image affect which is perfect in its look.
 The checks for visability also allows us to have new images to be repeated instead, this allows us to seamlessly have different backgrounds scoll in.
 2. Stephen - I am most proud of the assets I designed and how seamlessly everything came togehter.
 All of the assets and animations compliment eachother and the whole experience feels cohesive and I think all of our collaboration does a great job of telling the story of the song.
+3. Liam - I am most proud of how the waveform's size and colour blends in beautifully with the pink sky, when watching it I like to think how you can find beauty in the worst of situations, as our project is telling the story of the world ending and as I watch it i get a sense of satisfaction seeing the blending of the background and the waveform.

 # The Sprites